About this 6-day driving tour in northern Switzerland

 - Make sure you’ve studied Swiss traffic rules before you leave and stick to them.

 - Check weather forecasts each day before hitting the road.
 In case of extreme weather conditions like heavy rain, thunderstorms or snow, driving may be uncomfortable or even dangerous.
 Adjust your plans if necessary.

 Shopping list for this tour

 This is what you need to arrange for in advance:

-in case of your own car: get a motorway vignette;
+in case of your own car: a motorway vignette

-a Swiss Half Fare Card if you plan to make trips by boat, tram, cable car, etc. Here’s how to calculate if it saves you money;
+a Swiss Half Fare Card if you plan to make trips by boat, train, cable car, etc. Here’s how to calculate if it saves you money.

 CO2-compensation.
 Driving is not the most eco-friendly way of traveling.
 Please help protecting the Swiss Alps by compensating for your CO2-emission.
 Thanks!

 Seat reservations for train, boat and mountain excursions usually aren’t required.